aclark4life/geomyidae/CGI.md

-# INTRODUCTION TO CGI
+# Introduction to CGI

 Geomyidae has  support for running  scripts on each request,  which will generate dynamic content.

-There are two modes: standard cgi  and dynamic cgi. (»CGI« as name was just taken, because that's easier to compare to the web.)
+There are three modes: standard cgi, dynamic cgi and http compatibility mode. (»CGI« as name was just taken, because that's easier to compare to the web.)

-## PERMISSIONS
+## Permissions

 The scripts are run using the permissions of geomyidae.
 It is advised to use the -g and -u options of geomyidae.

-## BEFOREHAND
+## Beforehand

 In these examples C: is what the client sends and S: what the server is sending.

+## Stdout/Stdin I/O of the Scripts

+All scripts called below, in TLS or Non-TLS mode, will get full access of the socket of the connection, with the socket bound to stdin and stdout.
+Geomyidae does not check for any connection duration.
+This allows to create long-lasting streaming services, like radio or TV stations.

-## CALLING CONVENTION
+## Calling Convention

 Geomyidae will call the script like this:

-	% $gopherroot/test.cgi $search $arguments $host $port
+	% $gopherroot/test.cgi $search $arguments $host $port $traversal
+			$selector

 When it is a plain request, the arguments will have these values: